danny-hunt/danny-hunt/README.md

 - Built a system for hosting & spinning up arbitrary LLM models on demand for adversarial research
 - Created & took a product from 0 -> 1, reaching thousands of MAUs and $3k MRR
 - Performance-optimized an excel-like spreadsheet formula language
-- Managed a product team building out a public API & in-app scripting functionality for a SaaS product
+- Managed a product team building out a public API & in-app scripting functionality
 - Much more...